 In chapter 7, we saw that we are no longer under the law and so we know that there is no condemnation for the believer.
-We also see that those who do not accept Jesus Christ will, in fact, be judged by the law.
+We also see that those who do not accept Yeshua Messiah will, in fact, be judged by the law.

-because through Christ Jesus the law of the Spirit, which produces this life in union with Messiah Yeshua, has set me free from the law of sin and death.
+Why?
+Because the Torah of the Spirit, which produces this life in union with Messiah Yeshua, has set me free from the "Torah" of sin and death.

 The purpose of the law was to point out sin but it did not have the power to redeem the sinner.
-That took the act of God sending His Son to perfectly keep the law on our behalf.
-So. through Christ, the law was fulfilled in the life of every believer.
+That took the act of God sending his son to perfectly keep the law on our behalf.
+So. through Yeshua Messiah, the law was fulfilled in the life of every believer.

-But if Christ is in you, then, on the one hand, the body is dead because of sin; but, on the other hand, the Spirit is giving life because God considers you righteous.
-And if the Spirit of him who raised Jesus from the dead is living in you, he who raised Christ from the dead will also give life to your mortal bodies through his Spirit, who lives in you.
+However, if the Messiah is in you, then, on the one hand, the body is dead because of sin; but, on the other hand, the Spirit is giving life because God considers you righteous.
+And if the Spirit of the One who raised Yeshua from the dead is living in you, then the One who raised the Messiah Yeshua from the dead will also give life to your mortal bodies through his Spirit living in you.

 The bodies that we have now are dead and dying but, with the Holy Spirit, comes the promise that we will be raised with new bodies.
 The Spirit is a deposit guaranteeing what is to come.

-For if you live according to the sinful nature, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live, because those who are led by the Spirit of God are sons of God.
+For if you live according to your old nature, you will certainly die; but if, by the Spirit, you keep putting to death the practices of the body, you will live.
+All who are led by God's Spirit are God's sons.

 This passage plainly shows us the second function of the Holy Spirit in the life of a Christian.
 That is the Spirit is to lead us in our daily lives.
 That leading (and our following) will allow us to "put to death the misdeeds of the body".
 That leading is for every part of our daily walk from what we eat to what we say and do, as well as where we go.

-I don't think the sufferings we are going through now are even worth comparing with the glory that will be revealed in us.
-The creation waits in eager expectation for the sons of God to be revealed.
+I don't think the sufferings we are going through now are even worth comparing with the glory that will be revealed to us in the future.
+The creation waits eagerly for the sons of God to be revealed;

 In Genesis 1, God created all things and it was good.
 Death and decay entered that perfect world through the disobedience of one man.
 Since that time, even the earth has longed to go back to perfect harmony with God.
 That day is coming when all things will be made new and freed from the bondage of sin and death (see Revelation 21).

-We know that the whole creation has been groaning as in the pains of childbirth right up to the present time.
-Not only so, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we continue waiting eagerly to be made sons - that is, to have our whole bodies redeemed and set free.
+We know that until now, the whole creation has been groaning as with the pains of childbirth; and not only it, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we continue waiting eagerly to be made sons - that is, to have our whole bodies redeemed and set free.